Lillie Hinton

 Annie Kemp Bowler

-The following story was provided by Peter Schmitt, adjunct professor at Temple University where he teaches courses in Theater History, and creator of the podcast, “Adventures in Theater History: Philadelphia.” …
+The following story was provided by Peter Schmitz, adjunct professor at Temple University where he teaches courses in Theater History, and is creator of the podcast, “Adventures in Theater History:…

 Read More